Workplace Flexibility: Promising Research Supports a 4-Day Work Week

 - Dealing with customer issues

-This goes a long way in explaining how businesses are able to increase productivity while reducing or compressing work hours—it’s just a matter of working smarter, not harder.
-And that’s exactly what the data bears out.
+This goes a long way in explaining how businesses can increase workweek productivity, by getting rid of unnecessary tasks and reducing or compressing work hours.
+It’s just a matter of working smarter, not harder.

-More Productive Workers, Better Quality Work, and Reduced Costs
+Boosted Productivity Leads To Better Quality Work and Reduced Costs

 How Individual Companies Become More Productive and Efficient

-Other companies who have tested or switched to a four-day workweek also report gains in productivity:
+Other companies who have tested or switched to a four-day workweek also report gains in workweek productivity:

-- In an internal survey, 91 percent of Buffer employees said they’re happier and more productive since the change to a 32-hour workweek.
+- In an internal survey, 91% of Buffer employees said they’re happier and more productive since the change to a 32-hour workweek.

 - Software company Bolt likewise cited high productivity and satisfaction after testing a four-day workweek, which they’ve decided to make permanent.

-- 87% of managers said their team kept the same productivity and service levels.
+- 87% of managers said their team maintained the same productivity and service levels

 - The Wanderlust Group, a U.S.-based outdoor tech company, reported significant growth and business success since switching to a four-day workweek, including: